School of Music > Community Music > Faculty & Staff > Faculty A-Z > Sophie Petroski

 Sophie is an active orchestral violinist and dedicated instructor with many years of experience teaching private lessons and group classes.
 She has performed in regional symphonies including the Battle Creek Symphony, South Bend Symphony, Southwest Michigan Symphony, West Michigan Symphony, and Kalamazoo Symphony.

 Sophie has experience teaching all ages and levels of students, from young students receiving their very first lesson to high school students preparing for college auditions.
 Her students have often been selected to perform in showcase recitals.
 Sophie's previous teaching experience includes employment at the Crescendo Academy of Music in Kalamazoo, Michigan.
-In addition to her position at the DePaul Community Music Division, Sophie also teaches at the Oak Park School of Music and is a substitute instructor for the Merit School of Music.
+In addition to her position at the DePaul Community Music Division, Sophie also teaches at the Oak Park School of Music and Merit School of Music.

 Sophie has performed in orchestras for theater productions in Chicago as well as across the state of Michigan.
 During the summer Sophie has worked for the Sun Valley Music Festival in Idaho as part of the Summer Music Student Institute.
 She has participated in summer music festivals in Italy, Mexico, and throughout the United States, including the Meadowmount School of Music in New York.
 In 2013, she was selected to perform in a masterclass for Midori.

 Sophie received her Bachelor of Music in Violin Performance, summa cum laude, from DePaul University in Chicago, studying under Professor Janet Sung.
 She received her Master of Music in Violin Performance from Western Michigan University, where she was the violin graduate assistant of Professor Renata Knific.
 During her time as graduate assistant, she taught applied lessons to violin undergraduates.
 As a part-time faculty member at Western Michigan University, she taught Strings Methods for Education Majors.